This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Saltwater swimming pools substitute the traditional chlorine pellets with salt.

-The saltwater pools are overall cheaper to run than the traditional chlorine water pools as discussed above.
+As discussed above, saltwater pools are overall cheaper to run than traditional chlorine water pools.

-The initial costs are, however, more expensive, but manageable.
+The initial costs are, however, higher, but manageable.

-The repairing costs maybe be higher, but it is worth your money since you don’t have to take frequent trips to your local store to buy more chlorine granules for your pool.
+The repair costs maybe also be higher, but it is worth your money since you don’t have to take frequent trips to your local store to buy more chlorine granules for your pool.

 One great advantage of a saltwater pool is that it aids in keeping your hair healthy.

-It levels the oils present in your hair.
+It levels the natural oils in your hair.

 Saltwater also has therapeutic effects and helps to soothe your scalp.